visit-dav/visit/src/doc/dev_manual/pr_create.rst

 ---------

 GitHub will not allow non-owners to merge PRs into develop without a reviewer's approval.
 Non-owners will need at least one reviewer.
-Owner may merge a PR into develop without review.
+Owners may merge a PR into develop without review.
 But, that doesn't necessarily mean they should.
 Follow the guidelines below to determine the need for and number of reviewers.
 Note, these guidelines serve as a "lower bound"; you may always add more